3xp10it/BadCode/README.md

 ![BadCode](https://raw.githubusercontent.com/pwnsdx/BadCode/master/screenshot.png)

-### Want to see how people are poorly coding their plugins?
+### Want to see how people are badly coding their plugins?

-1. Download huge repository of plugins
+1. Download huge repository of plugins (see repositories.yaml)
-2. Open Sublime Text, open the directory that contains the plugins and "Find in Files" the regex of your choice
+2. Open Sublime Text, open the directory that contains the plugins and "Find in Files" the regex of your choice (A PoC is available in alpha.yaml, it works against Wordpress and discover unsafe SQL queries)
 3. Enjoy

-*A PoC is available in alpha.yaml, it works against Wordpress and discover unsafe SQL queries*

-**Warning: This repository is heavily under construction so please star/watch/fork it and come back later :)**
+**Warning: This repository is heavily under construction so please star/watch/fork it and come back later... or not :)**

 ### ToDo

-- More regex based on OWASP documentation
+- Focus on Wordpress with more regex based on OWASP documentation
 - Add Joomla! support
 - Add Drupal support